 What are the differences between the different types of Coonhounds, there are quite a few!
 Is it just about the colors?

-Over your dog breeding career, what has changed in terms of breeding programmes?
+Over your dog breeding career, what has changed in terms of breeding programs?

 Today with the newer breeding technologies such as artificial insemination and frozen semen, dogs can be bred across entire countries without any dogs being shipped.
 This enables the best dams and sires to be matched, no matter the state they’re in, increasing the quality of dogs with ease.